Raiders of the Lost Ark

 egg merengue ruffle shirt — one side determining

 the outline of what’s behind it?
-I encounter another you
+I encounter another one

 a passing teenager slaps the candy box, causing you